 You can call our Passenger Services Department at 312-322-6777 weekdays from 8 a.m. until 5 p.m.
 They'll be happy to answer your questions.
 For additional options, please refer to Contact Us.

-My Metra is a password-protected account that you may establish on our website to track service alerts, set up email notification preferences, manage personal billing information and set up and manage recurring ticket orders.
+My Metra is a password-protected account that you may establish on our website to track service alerts and set up email notification preferences.
 Click here to create an account.

 Monthly Pass holders can add a connecting fare option to their order for convenient travel between Metra and CTA or Pace.